MileHacker Logo

 • Dispose of your waste properly in designated bins.
 Avoid littering.

-• Support hotels that implement water-saving measures.
+• Support accommodations that implement water-saving measures.

 Carbon & Eco-Friendly Options